apache/iotdb/docs/UserGuide/System-Tools/NodeTool.md

 ### Query the number of slots managed by the node
-Distributed IoTDB divides data into a fixed number of (10000 by default) slots, and the leader of the cluster management group divides the slots among data groups.
+Distributed IoTDB divides hash ring into a fixed number of (10000 by default) slots, and the leader of the cluster management group divides the slots among data groups.

 Through this instruction, you can know the number of slots managed by each data group.